SR2000/Getting-and-Cleaning-Data/README.md

 * The subject and activity tables for the test set were created after reading from "ds3/UCI HAR Dataset/test/subject_test.txt" and "ds3/UCI HAR Dataset/test/y_test.txt", respectively
 * The columns of the 2 tables were concatenated to create the subject-activity table (columns= subject, activity) for the test set

-###Creating the subject_activity-measurement table in the test set
-* The columns of the subject-activity(test) table and the test table were concatenated to form a single subject-activity-test table

 ###Creating the measurement table in the training set
 * The training set was read in from ""ds3/UCI HAR Dataset/train/X_train.txt"" and the rows bound to the training table
 * The column names for the training table were extracted from the measurement column name table